-A subset of authors drafts the preliminary recommendations based on the evidence gathered and evaluated.
+A subset of authors draft the preliminary recommendations based on the evidence gathered and evaluated.
 Recommendations can be written in support of a strategy or against it.
 Recommendations are concise and contain action-oriented wording.
-Author groups are strongly encouraged to ensure the feasibility of implementation for each recommendation, paying close attention to minimizing compound recommendations (ie, recommendations that require 2+ different components).
-Recommendations should be capable of spanning multiple clinical settings unless the position statement is written for a specific setting (eg, the "National Athletic Trainers' Association Position Statement: Emergency Action Plan Development and Implementation in Sport").
-12
+Author groups are strongly encouraged to ensure the feasibility of implementation for each recommendation, paying close attention to minimizing compound recommendations (i.e., recommendations that require 2+ different components).
+Recommendations should be capable of spanning multiple clinical settings unless the position statement is written for a specific setting (e.g., the National Athletic Trainers' Association Position Statement: Emergency Action Plan Development and Implementation in Sport).

-The modified Delphi method, a framework for establishing consensus through the unbiased aggregation of expert opinion on a topic, is used to develop consensus among the authors.
-13 The same process will be used even if an original position statement exists and the author group is updating the manuscript.
+The modified Delphi Method, a framework for establishing consensus through the unbiased aggregation of expert opinion on a topic, is used to develop consensus among the authors.
+The same process will be used even if an original position statement exists, and the author group is updating the manuscript.
 The compiled evidence aids in the initial draft of a recommendation before it moves forward in the modified Delphi procedure.

-A research assistant outside of the author group uploads recommendations, monitors author responses, and facilitates the process from start to finish to ensure anonymity.
+Aid from a research assistant outside of the author group, uploads recommendations, monitor author responses, and facilitates the process from start to finish to ensure anonymity.
 All author group members receive an anonymous online questionnaire containing the draft of recommendations.
-Members are asked to rate their level of agreement if they perceive each recommendation to be valid, feasible, and clear.
+Members are asked to rate their level of agreement if they perceive each recommendation to be valid, feasible and clear:

-The operational definitions of valid, feasible, and clear are
+The operational definitions of valid, feasible, and clear are:

-- Validity: The recommendation can be sustained based on current data, theory, literature, or other scientific evidence. - Feasibility: It is realistic to expect individuals or organizations to implement the recommendation, considering varying resources and competing demands of different organizations. - Clarity: The recommendation is clear and easily understood.
+- Validity: the recommendation can be sustained based on current data, theory, literature, or other scientific evidence - Feasibility: it is realistic to expect individuals or organizations to implement the recommendation, considering varying resources and competing demands of different organizations. - Clarity: the recommendation is clear and easily understood.

-Ratings are on a scale of 0 to 5, for which a score of 5 indicates a higher level of agreement, and a score of 0 indicates a low level of agreement.
+Ratings are on a scale of 0-5, where a score of "5" indicating higher level of agreement, and a score of "0" indicating a low level of agreement.
 Authors can provide comments to support their score or suggest edits for each recommendation in an open comment box.
-A compilation of scores from each author is used to calculate the mean scores for each construct (ie, validity, feasibility, and clarity) and each recommendation.
-Any recommendation with a score in which all 3 components (validity, feasibility, and clarity) are greater than 80% can be retained in the final version.
-The process can be repeated up to 3 times for any recommendation with less than 80% agreement for any of the components (validity, feasibility, and clarity), with a meeting occurring after each round of scores for discussion on the recommendation.
+A compilation of scores from each author is used to calculate the mean scores for each construct (i.e., validity, feasibility and clarity) and each recommendation.
+Any recommendation with a score in which all three components (validity, feasibility, clarity) are >80% can be retained in the final version.
+The process can be repeated up to three times for any recommendation with <80% agreement for any of the components (validity, feasibility, clarity), with a meeting occurring after each round of scores for discussion on the recommendation.
 Scores from each round are published as ancillary material in the journal.
-If an author dissents to a recommendation, the rationale will be described in the final manuscript with the author's name and a brief description as to why he or she dissents to the recommendation.
+If an author dissents to a recommendation, the rationale will be described in the final manuscript with the author's name and a brief description as to why they dissent to the recommendation.